PipIWYG/sabl-core/README.md

 Next, run the following commands to include and install the package repository from source control.

-NOTE: If no repository SSH key exists to load the library source during installation, make use of the HTTPS section below instead of the SSH section
+NOTE: If no repository SSH key exists to load the library source during installation, make use of the HTTPS section below instead of the SSH section.
+Alternatively, generate a valid SSH key to use SSH instead of HTTPS, which is usually the prefered approach.
+Many resources exist on the internet that details the steps to follow to generate an SSH Key on your GitHub account.
+A simple Google Search will make you the wiser.
+For example purposes, either approach should suffice.

 **SSH**
 ```